 sudo nano /etc/profile.d/haproxy-status.sh

-Here's the intelligent detection script:
+Here's the corrected and reliable detection script:

 #!/bin/bash